Fitting finale: Dodgers win title, lose Turner to COVID-19

 “I’m not exactly sure why," Betts said when asked about the move.
 "I’m not going to ask any questions.
 He was pitching a great game.”

+Snell struck out nine — including the first time all season that Betts, Seager and Turner each struck out in their first two at-bats.
+But the 2018 AL Cy Young Award winner didn’t see the top three batters in the Dodgers lineup a third time.

 Randy Arozarena, the powerful Tampa Bay rookie, extended his postseason record with his 10th homer in the first off rookie right-hander Tony Gonsolin, the first of seven Dodgers pitchers.
-The Rays never got another runner past second base as LA's bullpen gave reliever-reliant Tampa Bay a taste of its own medicine.
+The Rays never got another runner past second base as LA's bullpen gave reliever-reliant Tampa Bay a taste of its own medicine while allowing only two hits and no walks over 7 1/3 innings.

 About 2 1/2 weeks after the Lakers won the NBA title while finishing their season in the NBA bubble in Orlando, Florida, the Dodgers gave Los Angeles another championship in this year when the novel coronavirus pandemic has delayed, shortened and moved around sports seasons.